 We are an "emerging growth company", as defined in the JOBS Act.
 For as long as we continue to be an emerging growth company, we are eligible for certain exemptions from various public company reporting requirements.
 These exemptions include, but are not limited to, (i) not being required to comply with the auditor attestation requirements of Section 404 of Sarbanes-Oxley, (ii) reduced disclosure obligations regarding executive compensation in our periodic reports, proxy statements and registration statements, (iii) exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and shareholder approval of any golden parachute payments not previously approved and (iv) not being required to provide audited financial statements for the year ended December 31, 2017, or five years of Selected Consolidated Financial Data, in this prospectus.
 We could be an emerging growth company for up to five years after the first sale of our common stock pursuant to an effective registration statement under the Securities Act, which fifth anniversary will occur in 2025.
 However, if certain events occur prior to the end of such five-year period, including if we become a "large accelerated filer", our annual gross revenue exceeds \$1.07 billion or we issue more than \$1.0 billion of non-convertible debt in any three-year period, we would cease to be an emerging growth company prior to the end of such five-year period.
-We have made certain elections with regard to the reduced disclosure obligations regarding executive compensies of our common stock may be different than you might receive from other public reporting companies in which you hold equity interests.
+We have made certain elections with regard to the reduced disclosure obligations regarding executive compensation in this prospectus and may elect to take advantage of other reduced disclosure obligations in future filings.
+As a result, the information that we provide to holders of our common stock may be different than you might receive from other public reporting companies in which you hold equity interests.
 We cannot predict if investors will find our common stock less attractive as a result of our reliance on these exemptions.
-If some investors find our common stock less attractive as a result of our reliance on these exemptions.
-If some common stock and the market price for our common stock may be more volatile.
+If some investors find our common stock less attractive as a result of any choice we make to reduce disclosure, there may be a less active trading market for our common stock and the market price for our common stock may be more volatile.

 Under the JOBS Act, emerging growth companies may also elect to delay adoption of new or revised accounting standards until such time as those standards apply to private companies.
-We have elected to "opt-in" to this extended transition period for complying with new or revised accounting standards and, therefore, we will not be subject to the same new or revised accounting standards as other public companies that comply with such new or revised accounting standards as other public companies that comply with such new or revised accounting standards on a non-delayed basis.
+We have elected to "opt-in" to this extended transition period for complying with new or revised accounting standards and, therefore, we will not be subject to the same new or revised accounting standards as other public companies that comply with such new or revised accounting standards on a non-delayed basis.